 Senior V.P. of Bank Operations

-Thanks to online romance scams, each year thousands of Americans who are searching for love end up with nothing but a broken heart and an empty wallet.
+Thanks to online dating scams, each year thousands of Americans who are searching for love end up with nothing but a broken heart and an empty wallet.

-While popular online dating and social media sites have become increasingly popular tools to find love and friendship, they've unfortunately also become popular tools for fraudsters who create fake profiles to lure in victims, establish romantic relationships and eventually, extort money.
+While online dating and social media sites have become increasingly popular tools to find love and friendship, they've unfortunately also become popular tools for fraudsters known as romance scammers.
+These con artists create fake profiles to lure in victims, establish romantic relationships and eventually, extort money.

-According to the Better Business Bureau, victims in the U.S. and Canada have reported losing more than $1 billion over the last three years online romance scam artists.
+According to the Better Business Bureau, victims in the U.S. and Canada have reported losing more than $1 billion over the past few years to online romance scam artists.
 Older users, in particular, are more often targeted by this type of scam — and most don't realize they are a victim until it is too late.

-Often times, a scammer will express strong emotions (potentially even love) in a relatively short period of time, to get you to give up personal details and answers to many security questions that you use to lock down your accounts across the Internet.
-Guard your personal information carefully, and be wary if the love interest asks for a host of personal details soon after contact.
+Often times, the first sign of an online dating scam shows up when a romance scammer expresses strong emotions in a relatively short period of time.
+They may even say that they’re in love with you, but it’s a tactic they’re using to get you to give up personal details and answers to the security questions that you use to lock down your accounts across the Internet.
+Guard your personal information carefully, and be wary if a new love interest asks for personal details soon after contact.

-Claim to need money — for emergencies, hospital bills or travel.
+2. Romance scammers claim to need money for emergencies, hospital bills or travel.

-- Funds to finalize a loved one’s funeral
+- "I need funds to finalize a loved one’s funeral."

 Often times, scammers convince victims to leave the dating site and use personal email or instant messaging to continue communication.
-This makes it even easier for them to scour your personal information — starting with your primary email address.
+At first, this might not seem like a red flag.
+When you are getting to know someone, you’ll naturally want to move beyond the dating site and use other forms of communication.
+Be very cautious when someone asks for your phone number or email address.
+This makes it even easier for them to access your personal information.

-Plan to visit, but always cancel because of some "emergency."
+4. Romance scammers plan to visit, but they always cancel because of some "emergency."

 Tips for Avoiding Online Dating Scams

 - Slow down and talk to someone you trust.
 Tell a friend or family member about your situation, and discuss your next steps with them.
+A romance scammer might try to isolate you from friends and family or pressure you to make impulsive decisions alone.
 Don’t let a scammer rush you into making any sort of decision.

+When you know how to report a dating scammer, it can be empowering.
 Many times, victims who report a scam feel a sense of relief after notifying authorities.
-Not only can it help with their individual circumstance, it can prevent future people from falling victim to the scammer, as well.
-Once you report a suspected scam, your financial institution will work with the victim on the next steps they can take to protect themselves and their loved ones.
+Not only can it help with their personal circumstance, it can also prevent people from falling victim to the romance scammer in the future.
+Once you report a suspected scam, your financial institution will work with you on the next steps you can take to protect yourself and your loved ones.